2025 Income Tax and Benefit Guide for Non-Residents and Deemed Residents of Canada

 • online using My Account, MyBA or Represent a Client

-• by mail to the designated office for your province or territory of residence, as shown on the last page of Form RC4288.
+• by mail to the designated office, as shown on the last page of the form, based on your place of residence.

-For information about how to submit documents online, go to Submit documents online.
-For details on the required supporting documents, relief from penalties and interest, and other related forms and publications, go to Cancel or waive penalties or interest.
+For information about submitting documents online, go to Submit documents online.
+For more information about cancelling or waiving penalties and interest, go to Cancel or waive penalties or interest.

 Use the address provided in the Contact the CRA section to mail your return to your tax centre.